julie-ng/express-starter/README.md

 - `docker-compose.yml`: note that `node_modules` is mounted separately.
 This is required because native bindings can differ between the container and your development computer.
 - Included `.dockerignore` to avoid copying giant `node_modules` folder on build.

 Note these files are configured for _development only_.
-If you plan to use them for development, you will make adjustments, e.g. use a different base image:
+If you plan to use them for development, you will make adjustments, e.g. use a different base image.

+## Deployment and Production

-## Jenkins Pipeline
+### Jenkins Pipeline

 There is a sample `Jenkinsfile` which a declarative pipeline including the following common stages: